-It is generally expected that applicants will have achieved high grades in subjects relevant to their chosen course, and most students who apply have at least four or five As or A*s at GCSE.
+Applicants have generally achieved high grades in subjects relevant to their chosen course, and most students who apply have at least four or five As or A*s at GCSE.
 However, there are always exceptions and one of the strengths of the Cambridge admissions system is its ability to assess all applicants individually.

-Please note that for these purposes, Standard Level subjects are broadly comparable to AS Levels, and Higher Level subjects to A Levels.
+Please note that for these purposes, Standard Level subjects will satisfy AS Level subject requirements, and Higher Level subjects will satisfy A Level subject requirements.

 Prospective applicants from Canada and the USA taking SATs and Advanced Placement Tests should note that offers are usually made on an individual basis.
 In addition to high passes in the High School Diploma and the SAT, successful applicants have normally achieved 5s in at least five Advanced Placement Tests in appropriate subjects.

-Please note that for these purposes, Highers are broadly comparable to AS Level subjects, and Advanced Highers to A Levels.
+For advice about suitable subject choices see course requirements.
+Please note that for these purposes, Highers will satisfy AS Level subject requirements, and Advanced Highers will satisfy A Level subject requirements.

 STEP Mathematics is used as part of almost all conditional offers for Mathematics and Computer Science with Mathematics.
 Some Colleges also include STEP in conditional offers for other courses which require strong mathematical ability.

 Taken immediately after the A Level examination period (in June), STEP is used to assess applicants' aptitude for university study in mathematical subjects.
-The papers are based on material that is common to the core syllabus of A Level Mathematics.
+The papers are based on material that is common to the core syllabus of A Level Mathematics and so require no further knowledge.
 The questions are designed to test qualities such as insight, originality, and the ability to use standard techniques in unusual ways and situations.

 Further information and guidance is given on the STEP page.

 Applicants taking the Advanced Diploma in the Welsh Baccalaureate are expected to have studied three subjects at A Level as part of their qualification.
-Offers are conditional on achievement in the A Levels within the qualification rather than the overall Baccalaureate award (see AS/A Levels guidance above).
+Offers are conditional on achievement in the A Levels within the qualification rather than the overall Baccalaureate award (see AS and A Levels guidance above).